Big Brother (Albanian TV series) season 3

 Big Brother Albania 3 was the third season of the Albanian series of the worldwide franchise of Big Brother.
 It launched on Saturday, 23 January 2010, with twelve Housemates entering the House.
-The winner, Jetmir Salaj received a 10,000,000 Leks (€75,000) prize.
+The winner, Jetmir Salaj received a 10,000,000 lekë (€75,000) prize.

-Big Brother 3 (Albania) aired on two cable channels 24 hours a day on the Digit-Alb cable network, as well as on two additional channels on DigitAlb Mobile.
+Big Brother 3 (Albania) aired on two cable channels 24 hours a day on the DigitAlb cable network, as well as on two additional channels on DigitAlb Mobile.
 Daily reviews were shown Monday through Saturday on Top Channel.
 The eviction show aired on Saturdays at 21:00 CET, while a Sunday edition will close off the week.

 The main host is Arbana Osmani, while Eno Popi hosted the Sunday morning edition called Big Brother Albania Fans' Club, featuring dialogues with eliminated contestants and fans of the show.
 The Big Brother Forum also returned this year.

 This season will end up as the longest of all series running 113 days and ending on Saturday 15 May 2010.